-Birthright citizenship also referred to as "jus soli" which is Latin to mean “right of the soil”.
-It is the right of citizenship that one acquires for being born in a particular country regardless of the nationality of their parents.
+Birthright citizenship, also referred to as jus soli which is Latin to mean “right of the soil,” is the right of citizenship that one acquires for being born in a particular country regardless of the nationality of their parents.
 This rule of acquiring citizenship is common in the Americas as compared to the other parts of the world.
-A study shows that out of the 194 countries that make up the world, only 30 countries grants citizenship by unconditional jus soli.
-Almost all European, African, Asian and Oceanic countries grant their citizenship through the principle of "jus sanguinis" whereby children inherit citizenship through parents but not birthplace.
-The following countries allow the principle of "jus soli".
+A study shows that out of the 194 countries that make up the world, only 30 countries grant citizenship by unrestricted jus soli.
+Almost all European, African, Asian, and Oceanic countries grant their citizenship through the principle of jus sanguinis, meaning "right of blood," whereby children inherit citizenship through their parents but not their birthplace.
+The following countries allow the principle of jus soli.

 Some countries also practice a restricted version of the rule of jus soli for children born of certain immigrants only.
 This is aimed at controlling immigrants and the population of a country.
 Most develop states does not practice this rule, for fear of terrorism and unwelcomed vices that could be brought by this person of foreign nations to their land.

 Some countries are moving away from the application of this rule of jus soli of late.
 India and Malta have both abolished jus soli.
 India abolished jus soli on December 3, 2004, because of the flock of illegal immigrants from Bangladesh who were taking advantage of the rule to gain citizenship.

 Countries Who Offer Birthright Citizenship

 |1||Antigua and Barbuda|